 It had been more than ten years since I first read Holy Blood, Holy Grail, and the contents of the book had made a profound impact on my life.
 I’d searched out and read everything related to the fascinating research of Baigent, Lincoln and Leigh, and I’d read their follow-up book, The Messianic Legacy.
 As Dan Brown’s book, The Da Vinci Code, became a huge best-seller using ideas from Holy Blood, Holy Grail, I decided to reread the source.
 The central ideas in Holy Blood, Holy Grail were finally being widely circulated.
 Since then, more books have been published borrowing and sometimes altering the material from this important book.

-If anything, I found the path they traced even more convincing, but I also found myself questioning some of their assumptions, and also was left with questions that were not asked and not answered.
+In rereading this book, I found the path they traced even more convincing than on first reading it.
+But I also found myself questioning some of their assumptions, and also was left with questions that were not asked and not answered.
 As the trio of authors readily admit, much of what they report and discuss in the book is necessarily speculation, but speculation based on tangible evidence.

 For the uninitiated, here are the bare facts as presented in Holy Blood, Holy Grail (and echoed in the fictional work, The Da Vinci Code):

 A Strong Response to the Book